kali-linex/linex/Documentation/arch/x86/exception-tables.rst

 To understand this we have to look at the final kernel::

- > objdump --section-headers vmlinux
+ > objdump --section-headers vmlinex
  >
- > vmlinux:     file format elf32-i386
+ > vmlinex:     file format elf32-i386
  >
  > Sections:
  > Idx Name          Size      VMA       LMA       File off  Algn